China–Iran relations: Mongol Yuan

+Han Chinese were sent to the Upper Yenisei valley as weavers, into Samarkand and Outer Mongolia as craftsmen, as noticed by Ch'ang-ch'un in 1221-22 when he travelled to Kabul from Beijing and they moved to Russia and Iran.
+The Euphrates and Tigris basins were irrigated by Chinese hydraulic engineers and in 1258, at the siege of Baghdad, one of Hulagu Khan's generals was Han Chinese.
+Because of the Mongols, Chinese influenced architecture, music, ceramics, and Persian miniatures in the Golden Horde and Il-khan.
+Han Chinese, Mongols, Uighurs, Venetians, and Geonese all lived in Tabriz, where paper money was introduced and movable type printing and wood engraving as well as paper money, printed fabrics, and playing cards spread from China to Europe due to the Mongols.
+Wood engraving which was Chinese was mentioned in the 1313 book "Treasure of the Il-khan on the Sciences of Cathay", which was about Chinese medicine and translated by Rashid al-Din.
+The Mongols brought the Chinese idea of paper currency to Iran in 1294 where the name of the currency, chaw, was taken from the Chinese word Chao.

-During the Mongol-Yuan period, Persian was the lingua franca of Central Asia, and many Persians and Central Asians migrated to China.
-There was a large Persian community in China, especially among Chinese Muslims, that Persian was one of the official languages of the Yuan dynasty, alongside Chinese and Mongolian.
+During the Mongol-Yuan period, some historians claim Persian was the lingua franca of Central Asia, and many Persians and Central Asians migrated to China.
+There was a large Persian community in China, especially among Chinese Muslims, and claim that Persian was one of the official languages of the Yuan dynasty, alongside Chinese and Mongolian.
+However, other historians challenge that claim and say Turkic languages, primarily Old Uyghur, were the auxiliary secondary language of the Yuan dynasty after the Mongol language and Chinese language and that Turkic languages were also the lingua franca of Mongol-ruled Central Asia, saying that Persian was not an official language of the Yuan.

 The Chinese Yuan and Persian Ilkhanate enjoyed close relations, with nearly annual diplomatic exchanges between the two.

-In 1289 Kublai Khan established a Muslim university in Beijing.
+In 1289, Kublai Khan established a Muslim university in Beijing.
 Persian works were translated en masse into Chinese, some of which are preserved today by the Peking University Library.
 Many tombstones and archaeological tablets found in China are also probably written in the Perso-Arabic script.

-China exported astronomical tools and discoveries, printing, paper money, sancai, porcelain to Persia.
+China exported astronomical tools and discoveries, printing, paper money, sancai, and porcelain to Iran.
 Porcelain particularly grew popular among Persians.